Could the Crown Estate force Andrew out of the house?—The Times-Russell-Cooke-News-2025

 |

-The article concludes that no significant breaches have become public, and occasional meetings held by Andrew at Royal Lodge are unlikely to constitute a breach of of the lease’s stipulation that no political meetings be held there.
+The article concludes that no significant breaches have become public, but that recent photos showed the property to be in good condition and occasional meetings held by Andrew at Royal Lodge are unlikely to constitute a breach of of the lease’s stipulation that no political meetings be held there.

 The article is available to view at The Times by subscription only.